 Want to raise a dram and join thousands of people around the globe in celebrating World Whisky Day this year?
 Then why not set up your very own World Whisky Day event?

 Please note that much of the event advice below is not relevant in countries with active social distancing measures currently in place.
-We leave it here largely in anticipation of the day when we can all get together and enjoy the opportunity sit side by side once again.
-In the meantime, if you want to share your distanced drams with the us, just use the #WorldWhiskyDay hashtag on your social network of choice.
+We leave it here largely in anticipation of the day when we can all get together and enjoy the opportunity to sit side by side once again.
+In the meantime, if you want to share your distanced drams with us, just use the #WorldWhiskyDay hashtag on your social network of choice.
 We’d love to see how you’re marking the occasion.
-And for a COVID-19 safe way to celebrate, why not join our World Whisky Weekender?

 World Whisky Day events are free and easy to set up.
 They require nothing more than some good company as well as some good whisky.
 Public or private, every registered event is published on the listings page World Whisky Day website, accompanied by a title, a description and a picture.
 Once registered you’ll become an official Event Champion, with access to free downloadable promotional material.